johnd010/475-generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Using 475-G enerator is as simple as filling in the fields for as many rows as you'd like for the various columns in the student-info.csv file and enter running the python script.
+Using 475-Generator is as simple as filling in the fields for as many rows as you'd like for the various columns in the student-info.csv file and enter running the python script.
 Voila, you will then have all of your 475s created for each of your students ready for signature.

 ### Prerequisites